CelineChiLamNg/travel_insurance_prediction/README.md

 6. GridSearch
 7. Voting Classifier

+## Approach & Methodology
+I approached this problem by following a structured methodology of data exploration, preprocessing, and modeling.
+1. Data Exploration: Examined data distribution, linear correlation between features and between features/target variable, and multicollinearity (using variance inflation factor).
+Also, tested relevance of all features with hypothesis testing
+2. Preprocessing: Scale numerical features and encode categorical features.
+3. Modeling: Train data with logistic regression, random forest, and support vector machine (SVM).
+Hyperparameter tune with GridSearch.
+   Combine all 3 models to create an ensemble hard voting model.

 ## Results
 The project used the Voting ensemble model, which includes, a logistic <br>
 regression, a random forest model, and a support vector machine model. <br>
 The model has the accuracy rate of 0.776.

+## Challenges & Learnings
+As a first machine learning project, I was still trying to grasp all the new concepts and methods. <br>
+**Furture Work:**<br>
+1. Use pipeline for scalability
+2. For more reliable model evaluation: Prepare 3 sets of data for train, evaluate, and test; baseline model; pick evaluation metrics based on dataset and problem
+3. Iteratively train and test model to optimize results